Excel Create Database (Table of Contents)

 Let’s see the screenshot below:

 As you can see, column F is left blank.
 Which causes Excel to think there is a split of data.
-Excel considers that a blank column is a separator for two databases.
+Excel considers that a blank column is a separator between two databases.
 It is misleading, as the column after the blank column is a part of your original database.
 It’s not the start column of a new database.

 It is a kind of basic knowledge we should have about the database we are creating.
-Every single row we create/add is called as a Record in the database.
+Every single row we create/add is called a Record in the database.
 See the below screenshot for your reference:

 Every Column is a Field in Excel Database